izikeros/blog/content/posts/posts/2023/2023-09-01-langchain_heads_up_and_way_forward.md

 4. **Be prepared to write custom code**: LangChain might not cover all use cases or provide the level of control and customization you need for your application.
 Be prepared to write custom code to better suit your specific requirements and use case.

 5. **Keep an eye on alternative tools and libraries**: As the field of LLMs is rapidly evolving, new tools and libraries are being developed that might better suit your needs.
-Stay informed about the latest developments and consider using alternative libraries like Deepset Haystack, DSP, or GPTi if they better align with your project requirements.
+Stay informed about the latest developments and consider using alternative libraries like [Deepset Haystack](https://haystack.deepset.ai/), [DSPy](https://github.com/stanfordnlp/dspy) , or Microsoft tools like [semantic-kernel](https://learn.microsoft.com/en-us/semantic-kernel/overview/) and [AutoGen](https://github.com/microsoft/autogen) if they better align with your project requirements.
+The [list](https://github.com/kyrolabs/awesome-langchain#other-llm-frameworks) is huge and growing!

 6. **Learn from LangChain's source code**: If you find that LangChain's abstractions and documentation are not sufficient for your needs, you can learn from the source code itself.
 Use the provided prompts and implementation details as inspiration and adapt them to your own project.